home-assistant/home-assistant.io/source/developers/website.markdown

 - Install `bundler`, a dependency manager for Ruby: `$ gem install bundler`
 - In your home-assistant.github.io root directory, run `$ bundle` to install the gems you need.

-Short cut for Fedora: `$ sudo dnf -y install gcc-c++ ruby ruby-devel rubygem-bundler && bundle`
+Short cut for Fedora: `$ sudo dnf -y install gcc-c++ ruby ruby-devel rubygem-bundler rubygem-json && bundle`

 Then you can work on the documentation: